 A variant of amber found in the Dominican Republic.
 In perfume, it usually means an amber accord with aromatic or marine touches.

-A resin that smells of mushrooms, licorice, and earth.
-It is darker and stranger than frankincense.
+A resin that smells surprisingly like lemon, pine, and pepper.
+It is bright and balsamic.

 Acidic, fruity, and aged, with a dark sweetness.
 It adds a sharp, gourmet counterpoint to sweet notes like strawberry.